Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Preliminary

 \subsection{Reinforcement Learning for Language Model Policy}

 Language model generation can be formulated as a token-level Markov Decision Process (MDP).
-At each step $t$, the state $s_t = [\mathbf{q};\mathbf{o}_{<t}]$ consists of the input question and generated tokens so far.
+At each step $t$, the state $s_t = [\mathbf{q};\mathbf{o}_{<t}]$ consists of the input and generated tokens so far.
 The language model policy $\pi_\theta(\cdot | s_t)$ samples the next token $o_t$ from vocabulary $V$, transitioning to $s_{t+1}=[s_t;o_t]$.
-Generation terminates upon producing \texttt{[eos]} or reaching the budget.
+To optimize the policy, we maximize: